 - Disappointing Last Level: A story, rather than gameplay-based example.
+The last third of the game's plot is infamous for being weird at best and incoherent at worst.
 There's a reason why Yahtzee calls this phenomenon "Indigo Prophecy syndrome".

 - Ensemble Darkhorse: Tyler is generally well received by the fans.
 One of the reasons could be he leaves the story near the end, before the really crazy stuff happens.

 - Fridge Brilliance: If you had just broken up from a long-term relationship and had nothing but milk in the fridge and duck soup in the cupboards, wouldn't YOU want to eat out as much as possible, too?
 Seems like the perfect setup for Lucas being in the diner, when you think about it.

 - Fridge Logic:

 - After Lucas is revived, his model is re-textured with a paler skin—you know, like a corpse—his breath doesn't fog anymore, and Carla mentions how cold his skin is.
 So apparently he's lost all body warmth, which suggests they just didn't bother getting his circulatory system back up to standard.
 Apparently, though, this doesn't affect his ability to knock her up.
 Completely aside from the Insane Troll Logic of fixing a man's junk but not his heart, how does he get an erection without effective blood flow?